Octave.app is a project to bundle and distribute GNU Octave as a native Mac GUI application. This makes it easy to install and use GNU Octave on Mac.

 When running Octave.app for the first time, instead of just double-clicking it, you will need to right-click on it and choose “Open”, so you get a dialog asking you if you really want to run it, since it’s from an unidentified developer.
 This is because the app is not signed.
 This is something we’re working on.

-- MacTeX, if you want the info command to work properly
+- MacTeX, if you want the help command to work properly for Octave Forge packages.

 Most of Octave.app’s code is GPL, with the exception of its Homebrew formula files, which are BSD 2-Clause License.